-The next frontier of go-to-market is Product Led Growth (PLG).
-Companies with a PLG strategy—think Slack, Expensify, Atlassian, and Dropbox – rely on product features and usage as their primary drivers of customer acquisition, retention and expansion.
+The next frontier of go-to-market is product-led growth.
+Companies with a PLG strategy—think Slack, Expensify, Datadog, and Calendly—rely on product features and usage as their primary drivers of customer acquisition, retention, and expansion.
 It’s through this strategy that companies are able to grow faster and with less cash.
 They forgo spending large sums on traditional marketing and sales activities.
 Instead, they rely on the products themselves to supply a pipeline of satisfied users to convert to paying customers.

 We’ve assembled this guide to provide a single center of truth for the most informative and innovative PLG resources.
-Included is a holistic breakdown of what PLG means and how every department in a SaaS company should be adapted to embrace Product Led Growth.
-There are inside stories of operating practices among companies that have been PLG from the start as well as companies that pivoted to embrace a PLG strategy later on.
-The content is taken from OpenView and also PLG thought leaders around the world, including HubSpot, Intercom, Aptrinsic, InVision, Appcues, and many more.
+Included is a holistic breakdown of what PLG means and how every department in a SaaS company should be adapted to embrace product-led growth.
+There are inside stories of operating practices among companies that have been PLG from the start, as well as companies that pivoted to embrace a PLG strategy later on.
+The content is from OpenView as well as PLG thought leaders around the world—including HubSpot, Intercom, Aptrinsic, InVision, Appcues, and many more.

-This is a living guide and will be updated as we find new thought leadership about Product Led Growth.
-Did we miss any of your favorite articles?
-Let us know in the comments!
+This is a living guide and will be updated as we find new resources.
+Did we miss any of your favorites?
+Let us know on LinkedIn.

 Table of Contents